How to address violence in the news with your students.

-By building on National Geographic's reputation for breathtaking photography and in-depth reportage about the world's cultures and exotic wildlife, this kids' site provides an overwhelming amount of high-quality visual learning tools.
-Profiles of animals and countries include videos, photos, maps, sounds, and brief fact sheets.
-The reading level is appropriate for kids as young as second grade and might even provide some motivation for reading instruction in class.
+By building on National Geographic's reputation for breathtaking photography and in-depth reporting about the world's cultures and exotic wildlife, National Geographic Kids provides an overwhelming number of high-quality visual learning tools that focus on the natural world and on world cultures.
+Profiles of animals and countries include videos, photos, maps, and facts.
+Videos are brief (one to five minutes) and include excerpts from National Geographic's nature films and themed exploration and information shows.
+The reading level is probably too advanced for the youngest readers but might provide some motivation for reading instruction in class.

 In the extensive animal section, students can browse for animals by type of animal, discovering animal species from the luna moth and desert tortoise to the caracal and wolverine.
 Listings give overview information, scientific name, habitat, range, endangered status, and plenty of other details.
 Informative articles add more utility to the site's offerings, and students can travel the world and the United States through the country- and state-specific entries.
 Along with the more traditional educational material, National Geographic Kids also has a games section that allows students to explore topics such as code breaking, national parks, settling in Jamestown, recycling, Greek gods, and, of course, animals.
 There are also sub-sites for Nat Geo Kids book series, such as Explorer Academy and Zeus the Mighty, along with focused education topics.
 Keyword searches can uncover resources like crafts how-tos, learning about gemstones, and plenty of science experiments.

 Some standouts include features like Funny Fill-Ins games; video series like Weird But True!, Best Job Ever, and Try This!; deeper dives into topics such as Native Americans, African American Heroes, and Women Heroes; and a Kids vs. Plastic section encouraging plastic-free crafts with downloadable toolkits.